TalleyAmir/Annotated-Bibliographies/Cryptography-and-Computer-Security/Multi-Party-Computation/2019-01-25-coin-tossing.md

 The construction itself extends Shamir secret sharing.
 Two constructions are offered: one weakly leakage-resilient and one strongly leakage-resilient.
 The weaker version is sufficient to achieve the leakage-resilience properties sought after in the coin tossing scheme, but the stronger version naturally follows and is "of independent interest," according to the authors.

+First, the authors define a modified Shamir secret sharing scheme where, instead of encoding the secret as the constant coefficient, it is split into concatenated segments and encoded as the first _d-t_ coefficients. _d_ is chosen to be larger than _t_ (the number of corrupted parties). _d-t_ coefficients are used (instead of the full _d_) so that shares of the corrupted parties do not yield information about _s_.
+Reconstruction then works the same as in the original scheme - by interpolating a polynomial of degree _d_ and now instead concatenating the fir _d-t_ coefficients.

+This modified scheme is then used to construct the weakly leakage-resilient VSS scheme by applying the same intuition as in Ben-Or, Goldwasser, and Wigderson.
+Each party receives shares from the dealer and broadcasts linear combinations of their shares.
+These linear combinations form "codewords" which can be used to verify whether or not the dealer is honest (during the sharing phase).
+Once verified, each party can use their personal shares to reconstruct the original secret.

 ### Disjoint committee election